 The place we get snagged is that many of us—most of us?—have a confused understanding about God.
 This is caused, in part, by what the Pathwork Guide calls our God Image.
 What happens is that we take our negative reaction toward one or both of our parents—our greatest authority as a child—and hang it on God.

 After all, most of us learn growing up that God is the ultimate authority.
-So then we overlay our struggle with our parents onto God, conflating and confusing the two.
+Then we overlay our struggle with our parents onto God, conflating and confusing the two.
 When this is the case—when we have a difficult human reaction that we unknowingly cast onto God—we tend to see God as some kind of vengeful disciplinarian.
 And so we rebel.

 As a result, we don’t trust God.
 Because how can we?
 Especially when we think so little and so wrongly of God.
 This is a serious problem.
 For we are never going to come around to adopting God’s laws as long as we think God’s way is the wrong way.

-Our work, then, must be to look within and sort ourselves out.
+So our work must be to look within and sort ourselves out.
 We must find out where we are not in truth.
 And we must discover for ourselves what the truth really is.
 Both about ourselves and about God.

 There’s another piece of this How did we get here? puzzle to factor in.
 And that’s free will.
 Recall that when that very first being was created, God made Christ in God’s own image.
 Well, a key thing to know about God is that God has free will.
 To make a being in God’s image then, and to go on creating all other beings from that being, means everybody gets free will.